qhta/MyLib/Qhta.SF.WPF.Tools/docs/Readme.md

 ## Common data operations (Copy, Cut, Delete)

-We take advantage of the fact that the three operations Copy, Cut, and Delete share common elements of functionality.
+We take advantage of the fact that the three operations Copy, Cut, and Delete share common functionalities.
-Methods invoked for Copy, Cut, and Delete commands redirect invocations to the last file (SfDataGridCommander~.DataOp.cs), which contains general implementation of one of three data operations (defined as enum type DataOp): Copy, Cut, and Delete.
+The methods called for the Copy, Cut, and Delete commands redirect calls to the final file (SfDataGridCommander~.DataOp.cs), which contains a general implementation of one of the three data operations (defined as the DataOp enumeration type): Copy, Cut, and Delete.

-Below are method for Copy command implementation.
-Methods for other three commands are similar.
+The methods implementing the Copy command are shown below.
+The methods for the other three commands are similar.

 ```cSharp
 public static partial class SfDataGridCommander